google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 ![center](res/candy-count-charts.png)

 <!--
-Here are some example visualizations of the candy count.
+Here are some example visualizations of the candy count:

-* Pie Chart - could work, good if you want to see how the bag has been portioned out as a whole
+* Pie chart - could work, good if you want to see how the bag has been portioned out as a whole
-* Bar Chart - could work, good because the data is categorical better for analysis between individual candy types
+* Bar chart - could work, good because the data is categorical better for analysis between individual candy types
-* Scatter Plot - not good, draws correlation + x axis has no meaningful ordering
+* Scatter plot - not good, draws correlation + x axis has no meaningful ordering
-* Line Graph - not good, draw a correlation where there is none in the space between chocolate types - masks the true values
+* Line graph - not good, draw a correlation where there is none in the space between chocolate types - masks the true values

 Image Details:
 * [candy-count-charts.png](http://www.google.com): Copyright Google